 Today, if I want the application to understand the data types that are coming back from this query, I would have to create queries against the catalog views

-SELECT c.name, t.name, c.max_length, c.[precision], c.scale, c.is_nullable FROM sys.columns AS c INNER JOIN sys.types AS t ON c.system_type_id = t.system_type_id AND c.user_type_id = t.user_type_id WHERE c.[object_id] = OBJECT_ID('dbo.x') ORDER BY c.column_id;
+SELECT [column] = c.name, [type] = t.name, c.max_length, c.[precision], c.scale, c.is_nullable FROM sys.columns AS c INNER JOIN sys.types AS t ON c.system_type_id = t.system_type_id AND c.user_type_id = t.user_type_id INNER JOIN sys.objects AS o ON c.[object_id] = o.[object_id] INNER JOIN sys.schemas AS s ON o.[schema_id] = s.[schema_id] WHERE s.name = N'dbo' AND o.name = N'x' ORDER BY c.column_id;

 This leaves some serious gaps, since I have to perform all kinds of manipulations to put these outputs into true data type definitions:

 sys.dm_exec_describe_first_result_set, which will take a query and produce a much more concise description of the data types coming back in the query.
 While the function returns other columns, I'll focus on the ones that are most useful for describing resultsets and creating new tables based on them.

-SELECT name, system_type_name, is_nullable FROM sys.dm_exec_describe_first_result_set( N'SELECT * FROM dbo.x;', NULL, 0) AS f ORDER BY column_ordinal;
+DECLARE @sql nvarchar(max) = N'SELECT * FROM dbo.x;'; SELECT name, system_type_name, is_nullable FROM sys.dm_exec_describe_first_result_set(@sql, NULL, 0) AS f ORDER BY column_ordinal;

 CREATE TABLE scripts to store the data from a bunch of DMVs or your own views or other queries; again, you can do this without writing very complex queries against the catalog views or with piecing together the data types manually.
-A very simple example that generates a
+Here's a simple example that generates a

 Best guess at undeclared parameters

-There is also a new stored procedure that will allow you to inspect a T-SQL batch and determine the data types of any undeclared parameters.
+sys.sp_describe_undeclared_parameters, that will allow you to inspect a T-SQL batch and determine the data types of any, well, undeclared parameters.
 As an example, what are the data types of the variables that will ultimately be passed into this query text?
-(This is often something an application developer will have to determine in order to program around these queries.)
+(This is something an application developer will often struggle to determine in order to program around these queries.)

-Convert data types explicitly
+Convert output data types explicitly

-EXECUTE dbo.Users_GetActiveList WITH RESULT SETS ( ( Email VARCHAR(320), [Status] BIT ) );
+EXEC dbo.Users_GetActiveList WITH RESULT SETS ( ( UserID int, Username nvarchar(320) ) );

 Fix output of system stored procedures